Questions for Bible study groups

 Since the Jews could not enter Pilate’s judgment hall before the Passover for fear of ritual deﬁlement, the governor speaks from a high exterior pulpit.
 To accommodate it part of the ivy border has been erased.

-At the barred prison window (right) appear the two criminals who will share cruciﬁxion with Christ.
+At the barred prison window (right) there are two faced – the criminals who will share cruciﬁxion with Christ.

 Pontius Pilate offers the people a choice: Jesus or Barabbas.
 Book of Hours, Duc de Berry